bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-product.md

 Returns the number of computers allowed under the license terms of the specified BES product.

+# device count of &lt;bes product&gt; : integer

+Returns the number of device licenses for the specified licensed BES product.

 # eula accepted of &lt;bes product&gt; : boolean

 No documentation exists.